Intensity correlations in decoy-state BB84 quantum key distribution systems: Experimental setup and measurements

 \textit{Assumption 1.} We define the intersymbol intensity correlations by observing the recorded energies of bright non-attenuated optical pulses.
 We assume that the correlations at the single-photon level of energy are the same as those observed at the classical level of optical energy.
 From our point of view, the optical attenuation is not an active process and should not contribute to intensity correlations, since the energy of each attenuated pulse is reduced equally and independently of each other.

 \textit{Assumption 2.} Since we make our analysis based on experimentally measured values of the optical energy, we assume that our measurement equipment converts the optical power into digital values linearly.
 Precisely, we consider that the optical-to-electrical conversion in the classical photoreceiver and the voltage measurement in the oscilloscope are linear.
-While these radio-frequency electronics in fact have non-linearities, we assume they do not significantly affect our results.

-\textit{Assumption 3.} To make sure that instrument noise components do not contribute to the resulting energy calculations, we utilize digital filtering based on the Savitzky-Golay \cite{savitzky1964, bromba1981} and SVD \cite{grassberger1993, konstantinides1997, jha2011, huang2023} techniques.
-We assume they effectively eliminate the instrument noise while keeping the true signal values unchanged.
+To support this assumption, we carefully calibrated the measurement setups to ensure that all recorded signals well fall within the near-linear region of the devices’ dynamic range.
+Additionally, we selected equipment with sufficient bandwidth to follow the signal slopes linearly.
+Finally, we conducted all measurements under stable laboratory conditions to minimize external influences.
+We acknowledge, however, that any residual non-linear effects may influence the estimation of intensity correlations and should be taken into account when establishing a conservative lower bound for system security.
+While there could still be residual non-linear artifacts, we assume they do not significantly affect our results and we do not evaluate their impact on the security of the tested systems.
+This assumption is supported by the calibration data and the specifications of the devices used in both QKD system measurements.